grafana/loki/docs/sources/configuration/_index.md

 # Maximum time to wait before retrying a request.
 # CLI flag: -<prefix>.azure.max-retry-delay
 [max_retry_delay: <duration> | default = 500ms]

-hedging:
-  # Optional.
-Default is 0 (disabled)
-  # Example: "at: 500ms"
-  # If set to a non-zero value another request will be issued at the provided duration.
-Recommended to
-  # be set to p99 of object store requests to reduce long tail latency.
-This setting is most impactful when
-  # used with queriers and has minimal to no impact on other pieces.
-  [at: <duration> | default = 0]
-  # Optional.
-Default is 2
-  # The maximum amount of requests to be issued.
-  [up_to: <int> | default = 2]
 ```

 ## gcs_storage_config